 If any officer, shareholder, agent or employee of a professional corporation who has been rendering professional service to the public becomes legally disqualified to render the professional service within this state, or is elected to a public office that, pursuant to existing law, is a restriction or limitation upon rendering of a professional service, or accepts employment that, pursuant to existing law, places restriction or limitations upon his continued rendering of the professional service, he shall sever all employment with, and financial interest in, the professional corporation forthwith.
 A professional corporation's failure to require compliance with this section shall constitute a ground for the forfeiture of its articles of incorporation and its dissolution.
-When a professional corporation's failure to comply with this section is brought to the attention of the public regulation commission [secretary of state], the commission [secretary of state] shall certify to the attorney general that fact for appropriate action to dissolve the professional corporation.
+When a professional corporation's failure to comply with this section is brought to the attention of the public regulation commission, the commission shall certify to the attorney general that fact for appropriate action to dissolve the professional corporation.